pupil-labs/pupil-docs/neon/data-collection/ecosystem-overview/index.md

 [Pupil Cloud](/pupil-cloud/) is our web-based storage and analysis platform located at [cloud.pupil-labs.com](https://cloud.pupil-labs.com/).
 It makes it easy to store all your data securely in one place and offers a variety of options for data analysis and visualization.

-Pupil Cloud is the recommended tool for processing your Neon recordings and if you enable uploads in the Neon Companion App all recordings can be uploaded automatically.
+Pupil Cloud is the recommended tool for processing your Neon recordings and if you enable uploads in the Neon Companion app all recordings can be uploaded automatically.

 ![Pupil Cloud](./pupil_cloud.webp)